alexKleider/phInfo/README.md

 good idea to make a copy of the ``SHA-256`` check-sum shown below the ``Download ZIP`` button.

+The remainder of this section involves use of the command line on your staging machine.

-Change into your `Downloads` directory where you will find the zip file that's been downloaded.
-Enter the following commands:
+Change into your `Downloads` directory: the directory into which the zip file was downloaded.
+Enter the following commands substituting the directory name if your download went else where:

         cd ~/Downloads
         ls -lA